Aeroflot Plays Down Reports It May Quit SkyTeam

 "If we look at three current major alliances, SkyTeam, oneworld and Star, all three are facing similar problems," Saveliev told Reuters.

 "One being the fight with terrorism and the overall security, safety issues.
-Another is the price of fuel and the third being the competition with other modes of transport like high-speed trains and cars," he added, speaking through an interpreter as the company announced a sponsorship of English soccer club Manchester United.
+Another is the price of fuel and the third being the competition with other modes of transport like high-speed trains and cars," he added, speaking through an interpreter as the company announced a sponsorship of English football club Manchester United.

 "It would be logical to let the alliances work closely together to address these issues," said Saveliev.
 "Maybe it was some of these ideas that we voiced that gave somebody the belief that we may be considering leaving the alliance."